X-Cops (band)

-X-Cops was a side project composed of members from the heavy metal band Gwar and their extended "family" of musicians.
-Each member of X-Cops performed in a police uniform and had their own character.
+X-Cops is a side project composed of members from the heavy metal band Gwar and their extended "family" of musicians.
+Each member of X-Cops performs in a police uniform and has their own character.
 They released the album You Have The Right To Remain Silent... on Metal Blade Records in 1995.
 The album included a cover of Deep Purple's "Highway Star" (with different lyrics, to reflect the theme of the album).
 In addition, they released a 7" single of the songs "Junkie" (featuring the first released vocal performance of Gwar/X-Cops guitarist Michael Derks) and "Beat You Down" on Man's Ruin Records in 1996.

+X-Cops' style has been described as alternative metal.

 History

-Peter Lee started this band after being shot in a failed car jacking attempt.
-The idea sparked while filming a commercial segment for Gwar's Skulhedface.
+Peter Lee started the band after being shot in a failed car jacking attempt.
+The idea came while filming a commercial segment for Gwar's Skulhedface.
 Lee and Dave Brockie were dressed as police officers and Lee pondered, "What would be cooler than a bunch of cops playing kick-ass rock and roll?"
 This led to Lee, Brockie and Gwar's drum technician, Mike Dunn, starting X-Cops as a three-piece band.
 By the time they played their first show, their ranks had grown considerably.

-X-Cops opened for Gwar on some dates of their 1994 tour, essentially opening for themselves as every musician in Gwar either played an instrument or sang in X-Cops.
-They also did a headlining tour in 1995, and some select dates in 1996.
+X-Cops opened for Gwar on some dates of their 1994 tour.
+Essentially, the band members opened for themselves, as every musician in Gwar either played an instrument or sang in X-Cops.
+They also headlined a tour in 1995 and some select dates in 1996.